8 days in Da Nang & Phu Quoc Island Itinerary

 For photos, other places to visit, maps, and more tourist information, use the Duong To tour planning app.

 Traveling by flight from Da Nang to Duong To takes 4 hours.
-Alternatively, you can fly; or do a combination of car and ferry; or do a combination of train, bus, ferry, and taxi.
+Alternatively, you can fly; or do a combination of car and ferry; or do a combination of train, bus, ferry, and car.
 Cap off your sightseeing on the 22nd (Sun) early enough to travel back home.

 more